deployKF/website/content/guides/dependencies/cert-manager.md

 ---
 icon: custom/cert-manager
 description: >-
-  Learn how deployKF uses cert-manager and how to integrate your existing cert-manager with deployKF.
+  Learn how and why deployKF uses cert-manager.
+  Learn how to integrate your existing cert-manager with deployKF.
 ---

 # Cert Manager

-Learn how deployKF uses cert-manager and how to integrate your existing cert-manager with deployKF.
+Learn how and why deployKF uses cert-manager.
+Learn how to integrate your existing cert-manager with deployKF.

 ---